anh-hn-nguyen/chore-buddy/README.md

 ## What does the app do?
 Chore Buddy organizes household chores in a logical order by analyzing user-defined tasks and their interrelationships.
 The app idenitifies key "ancestor" chores that need to be completed first to prevent delays in dependent chores.
 The app also detects cycles (i.e. loops) in the chore sequences if existed.

+## Input - Output
+### Input

+List of chores.
+Each chore includes:

+- Name (required)
+- Notes (optional)
+- List of "child" chores (optional).
+"Child" chores are the ones can start only after this chore is complete.

+### Output

+- Order of chores to carry out, if no loop detected

+- Otherwise, an error indicating which pair of chores contain the loop (the back edge)

+### Output
 ## Sample
 1. First time accessing the app: